aws-samples/amazon-lookout-for-vision-serverless-app/README.md

 3. Create a S3 Bucket for storing artefacts e.g. lambda code etc.
 4. Deploy the template using SAM CLI commands - run the [sam deploy](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-deploy.html) command in the project root folder.

-**Important Notes**
-When replacing the parameters in the command below:
+**Important Notes** - when replacing the parameters in the command below:
 * ensure that the **ResourcePrefix** parameter value is unique for each stack if you want to provision multiple stacks in the same account
 * region parameter should be where the Lookout For Vision model has been deployed.